oretoise/docs/_docs/prospects/exports.md

 ![Run Query]({{site.url}}{{site.baseurl}}/assets/images/prospects/run_query.png)

-At the top, you can click on Exports, then select the type you want.
+At the top, you can click on the dropdown for "Output", then select the type you want.
 For most cases, Excel Spreadsheet is probably what you are looking for.

 ![Output Selection]({{site.url}}{{site.baseurl}}/assets/images/prospects/output_selection.png)